forthcoming articles

 The importance of definitions in crystallography

-The paper proposes a rigorous definition of a periodic structure as an equivalence class of periodic sets under rigid motion, which is a composition of translations and rotations.
+This paper proposes a rigorous definition of a periodic structure as an equivalence class of periodic sets under rigid motion, which is a composition of translations and rotations.

 Accepted 26 April 2024